luciotato/LiteScript/devel/source/v0.8/Grammar.lite.md

     // case instance of
     case b instance of

-      when VarStatement
+      when VarStatement:
         print 'variables #{b.list}'

-      when AppendToDeclaration
+      when AppendToDeclaration:
         print 'it is append to #{b.varRef}'

-      when NamespaceDeclaration
+      when NamespaceDeclaration:
         print 'namespace #{b.name}'

-      when ClassDeclaration
+      when ClassDeclaration:
         print 'a class, extends #{b.varRefSuper}'

       else